Smart Timing Synchronization for Small Data Transmission: Discussion

 \subsection{Standardization}

-3GPP has adopted the threshold- and RSRP-based TA validation in the LTE-M and NB-IoT specifications~\cite{ts_36331}.
+3GPP has adopted the threshold- and RSRP-based TA validation in the LTE-M and NB-IoT specifications~\cite{ts_36331} as well as the 5G specifications~\cite{tr_38321, tr_38331}.
 Since the computation of RSRP is up to UE implementation, our threshold-based $\itapx$~method can be readily adopted into present-day C-IoT UEs.
-Further, the configuration of TA validation conditions for using PURs is optional in the LTE-M and NB-IoT specifications~\cite{ts_36331}.
-Therefore, network providers can choose to enable any of our $\itapx$~and/or $\itaps$~methods on compatible UEs without any specification changes to the LTE-M and/or NB-IoT standards to counter the impact of model deficits on PUR transmissions.
+Further, the configuration of TA validation conditions for using PUR and CG-SDT is optional in the LTE-M, NB-IoT, and 5G specifications~\cite{ts_36331, tr_38331}.
+Therefore, network providers can choose to enable any of our $\itapx$~and/or $\itaps$~methods on compatible UEs without any impact to the present-day LTE-M, NB-IoT, or the 5G standards to counter the issue of model deficits for PUR transmissions and CG-SDT.